A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 This is quite a general result, of which we will give some representative examples in Subsection \ref{sec:exp_formulae_Quinn_groups}.
 The category of crossed complexes includes that of groupoids and of strict 2-groups, as full subcategories.
-Taking $\A$ to be a finite group, $G$, or, more generally, a finite groupoid, the theorem above gives a homotopy theoretical interpretation, and a proof of existence, of the $(0,1,2)$-extended TQFTs derived, as in \cite[\S 3.8]{Schommer-Pries}, from the fact that the groupoid algebra of a finite groupoid is a ``separable symmetric Frobenius algebra'', see \cite[Example 5.1.]{LaudaPfeiffer}.
-Passing to the $(1,2,3)$-extended TQFTs context, and considering a simplicial stratification of $S^1$, with single $0$- and $1$-simplices, and with $\A$ a finite group, $\tFQmorch{\A}$ associates the quantum double of the group algebra of $G$ to $S^1$.
-This gives a new proof of, and a homotopy theoretical interpretation for, the fact that there exists a Morita valued $(1,2,3)$-extended TQFT, sending $S^1$ to the quantum double of the group algebra of $G$, which is essentially proven in \cite{morton:cohomological:2015,Bartlett_etal,Qiu_Wang}.
+Taking $\A$ to be a finite group, $G$, or, more generally, a finite groupoid, the theorem above gives a homotopy-theoretical interpretation, and a proof of existence, of the $(0,1,2)$-extended TQFTs derived, as in \cite[\S 3.8]{Schommer-Pries}, from the fact that the groupoid algebra of a finite groupoid is a ``separable symmetric Frobenius algebra'', see \cite[Example 5.1.]{LaudaPfeiffer}.
+Passing to the $(1,2,3)$-extended TQFTs context, and considering a simplicial stratification of $S^1$, with single $0$- and $1$-simplices, and with $\A$ again derived from a finite group, $G$, $\tFQmorch{\A}$ associates the quantum double of the group algebra of $G$ to $S^1$.
+This gives a new proof of, and a homotopy-theoretical interpretation for, the fact that there exists a Morita-valued $(1,2,3)$-extended TQFT, sending $S^1$ to the quantum double of the group algebra of $G$, which is due to Morton, \cite{morton:cohomological:2015}; see also \cite{Bartlett_etal,Qiu_Wang,MNS}.